univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import-http-api/source/file-locations.rst

 The Gunicorn configuration file is ``/etc/gunicorn.d/ucs-school-import``.
 As it is generated from a UCR template do not edit it directly, but only by setting relevant UCR variables ``ucsschool/import/http_api//wsgi_server_*`` (see `Gunicorn configuration reference <http://docs.gunicorn.org/en/19.6.0/settings.html>`_).

 The code running in Gunicorn requires read-only LDAP-access.
-For that it uses a host connection.
+For that it uses an unprivileged simple authentication account.
 The credentials are read from ``/etc/ucsschool-import/ldap.secret``.

 RabbitMQ
 ~~~~~~~~